hadiqHus/Thread-Hijacking/README.md

 # Hijacks a thread in notepad.exe, changes its execution to the shellcode, and resumes it.
 ![shellcode](https://github.com/hadiqHus/Thread-Hijacking/assets/64806441/c6470574-e3be-4a9a-bbcc-638395e41cc5)

-Note: This code is for educational purposes only and demonstrates potentially harmful techniques.
+Note: This code is for educational purposes only and demonstrates potentially harmful techniques for my cyber awareness project.
 Running or distributing such code without proper authorization is illegal and unethical.
-Always use such knowledge responsibly and ethically.
+I am not responsible for anything.